Back to Health News & Stories

 Motherhood

-Throughout motherhood, women often put themselves last, after children, husband and parents are taken care of.
-Juggling the demands of motherhood, career and caring for others can create overwhelming stress.
+Throughout motherhood, women often put themselves last, after her children, partner, and other loved ones.
+Juggling the demands of motherhood, career, and caring for others can create overwhelming stress.

 • Stress raises the heart rate and blood pressure, the heart muscle pumps harder and needs more oxygen to pump the same amount of blood, and, in turn, weakens the heart in the long term.